shamazmazum/easy-audio/README.md

    Can read FLAC compressed data inside OGG container.
  * APEv2 tags support (currently only in wavpack files).
  * Partial APE support.
-Only the most recent version (3.99) is supported, also mono audio is not supported.
-Also there is no integrity checks.
+Only the most recent version (3.99) is supported, also there is no integrity checks.

 Documentation
 ------------